No Failures According to the Rule of Three, when we have a sample... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-In the context of proportions, it provides an estimate of the uncertainty around the sample proportion.
-When there are no successes in a sample, traditional methods for calculating confidence intervals may not apply, as they often rely on the presence of at least one success to establish a meaningful range.
+The 95% confidence level indicates that if we were to take many samples and build intervals, approximately 95% of those intervals would contain the true parameter.
+In the context of the Rule of Three, it helps quantify uncertainty about the population proportion based on observed data.

 Recommended video: